 Now if you want to define any word, simply type ” define:[word]”.

-You have a different file type such as pdf, for or jpg and there you want to search a word, how do you go about it?
+You have a different file type such as pdf, for, or jpg and there you want to search a word, how do you go about it?
 Simple type, “filetype:[filetype]” and following which write the word you are looking for.

 Want it still more optimized for current weather?
 Get along by typing, “weather[zip code or city].
 What about setting a timer?
 Well, do it by ” set timer for [time]”.
 Now, what’s left?
 What about currencies?
 Here we go, “[first measurement] to [second measurement]”.

-So note that don’t bother to use a quotation or square brackets in the search, that was illustrated above to highlight the syntax.
+So note that don’t bother to use a quotation or square brackets in the search, which was illustrated above to highlight the syntax.
 And for any monetary value search type $ and @ for usernames.